omonimus1/competitive-programming/Lectures/Lecture01.md

 ## Structure of the Lectures

-I will not be here explaining you how do declare an integer or a string.
-I will underline concepts and give you some times that you should use during the context
+I will not be here explaining you how do declare an integer or a string, instead, I will underline key concepts and give you some tipes that you should use during the context.

 ## Who Am I?